colinbut/microservice-jenkins-build-container/README.md

 ## Sypnosis

 Rather than using physical or vm 'Agents' in Jenkins directly (as previously commonly done), we can instead spawn off ephemeral 'build containers' to do a _one-off_ build job.
+These containers are meant to be 'short-lived' and only exist in the lifespan of the build job (pipeline execution).

 Minimal library/dependencies/runtime can be baked into the build container docker image.